Azure/azure-documentdb-node-q/readme.md

 ##Installation

-This is a wrapper of the [Azure DocumentDB Node.js SDK](https://github.com/Azure/azure-documentdb-node) using the [Q promises](https://github.com/kriskowal/q)
+This is a wrapper of the [Azure DocumentDB Node.js SDK](https://github.com/Azure/azure-documentdb-node) using the [Q promises](https://github.com/kriskowal/q) library.

 	npm install documentdb-q-promises